Hello,

 Welcome to Blue Jay Diaries.

-Ruminations on sustainability, climate friendly agriculture, intriguing creatures, ecology, environment, people, places and some more, find a place here.
+Ruminations on sustainable living, regenerative agriculture, intriguing creatures, ecology, environment, and some more, find a place here.

 This blog is the namesake of one of my favourite birds, the iridescent Indian Roller or the Indian Blue Jay, the state bird of Karnataka, my home in India.